justinpenner/TalkingLeaves/README.md

 ## Installation

-TalkingLeaves requires some dependencies that need to be installed via Python's `pip` package manager.
-This is currently tricky because most Glyphs users are using the "GlyphsPython" module, which is a Python framework that doesn't come with a working copy of `pip`.
-So we'll need to install Python first if you don't already have it.
+TalkingLeaves requires some dependencies that need to be installed via Python’s `pip` package manager.
+This is currently tricky because most Glyphs users are using the GlyphsPython module, which is a Python framework that doesn’t come with a working copy of `pip`.
+So we’ll need to install Python first if you don’t already have it.

 ### Install Python and pip